 |HPMV||All India driving permit for trucks and cars or open licence / Heavy Passenger Motor Vehicle|

 |LMV - NT||Light Motor Vehicle for non transport purposes|

 |MGV||Medium Goods Vehicle|

-Depending on the class of motor vehicle and the type of learner's license sought for, the eligibility criteria for Learning License differs.
-The eligibility conditions for various types of Learner's License offered in India is given below.
+Depending on the class of motor vehicle and the type of learner's licence sought for, the eligibility criteria for Learning Licence differs.
+The eligibility conditions for various types of Learner's Licence offered in India is given below.

 |Motorcycles with gear||The candidate must be aged at least 18 years.|

 |Motorcycles without gear with up to 50 cc capacity||The candidate must be aged at least 16 years.
 For candidates less than 18 years of age, the consent from guardian or parent must be obtained.|

 |General Requirement for obtaining a Learner's Licence||The Learner's Licence applicant must be fluent with traffic rules & regulations.
 The applicant must have valid address proof and age proof documents.|